hopsoft/knockout_app/README.md

 }(jQuery, ko));
 ```

-## Working with the Asset Pipeline in Rails
+## Leverage the Asset Pipeline to add structure

 It's easy to add some structure to your Knockout app.
 For example, you might prefer to keep your view models in a separate directory.